albatrosravageur/State-Estimator-for-Soft-Arm-SESA/README.md

 - the reading frequency of the IMUs is around 30Hz, but could be improved since the BNO055 output rate is 100Hz.
 - the experimentation described in the paper shows around 10% of accuracy if the arm has a piece-wise constant curvature behavior between the IMUs and if the maximum angle between two IMUs is pi/2 rad.

-# Repo structure
-## SESA Package
-This ROS package streams IMUs using I2C protocol and a multiplexer.
-Then, it estimates the shape of the soft arm and displays it on a RVIZ interface.
-## SESA Firmware
-Contains the Arduino firmware that is pushed to the Arduino Board.
-## Data processing
-A Jupyter Notebook to evaluate the performance of this method w.r.t motion capture (only useful to check the results of the paper).

 # Wire up your hardware
 Your hardware circuit should look like on the following shematic.
 Good pratise is to numberize your IMUs from 1 to 8.